Skip to main content

 Digicom first started offering online services in 1983 when the Digicom BBS first went online.

-While the Digicom BBS was never the biggest, we were always looking for innovating new things to do online that others had never done.
+While the Digicom BBS was never the biggest, we were always looking for innovative new things to do online that others hadn't done before.

 During the early days of online computing, things like graphics were cutting edge.
 As we helped bring graphics online, we did things others hadn't dreamed of.
-We helped beta-test CompuServe's new graphic standard called .GIF (pronounced like Jiff peanut butter).
-We brought radar images to weather fans, that otherwise had to wait for the news to come on.
-But we were most proud of bringing the Missing Children Network photos to our users and helped give family members a new way to get their missing loved one's information out there.
+We helped beta-test CompuServe's new graphic standard, called .GIF (pronounced like "Jiff" peanut butter), which, amazingly, is still used today.
+We brought radar images to weather fans, who otherwise had to wait for the news to come on.
+But we were most proud of bringing the Missing Children Network photos to our users and helping give family members a new way to get their missing loved one's information out there.

 Experiencing a dramatic change in online graphics.